 Lack of balance

-Work out where is your ‘enough’ by deciding what is the kind of life you want and what do you want in your life.
+The remedy?
+Understand the kind of life you want and what do you want in your life.
 Remember that:

 - Money doesn’t make much sense if it doesn’t nourish your life; and

-- For a different future you should plan from where you want to be, not from where you are now.
+- For a different future you should plan from where you want to be, not from where you are now

-Become mindful of your assumptions and change them when and if necessary.
+So become mindful of your assumptions and change them when and if necessary.
 Experiment rather than assume.

 Photo Credit: Stock Monkeys